Swatkats13/CS506_Final_Project/README.md

 Abnormal gene expression is often a sign of cancer and has been used in personalized medicine to identify targets for precision treatments.
 The data used to detect abnormal gene expression comes from RNA sequencing (RNA-seq), which measures the frequency of gene expression in cells.
 RNA-seq provides information about which genes are being expressed and at what levels, based on the presence of RNA.
 The actual values in RNA-seq data represent counts of RNA fragments that have been mapped (or connected) to specific genes, reflecting how actively a gene is being expressed in a given sample.

 ## Goals
-The main goal was to successfully predict cancer based on the RNA expression levels and identify a few genes of interest.
+The main goals were to successfully predict cancer based on the RNA expression levels and identify a few genes of interest.

 The project -

 * Built predictive models to classify samples as cancerous or non-cancerous based on RNA expression levels.
-* Identified key genes with significant impact on predicting cancerous or healthy samples.
+* Identified key genes with a significant impact on predicting cancerous or healthy samples.

 ## Data Collection
 Our selected dataset, sourced from the Gene Expression Omnibus (GEO) and hosted on Kaggle, contains RNA sequencing data from Tumor-Educated Platelets (TEPs).
 TEPs are known to reflect tumor presence in the body, as their RNA profiles change in response to signals released by tumors into the bloodstream.
 Leveraging TEPs for cancer diagnostics and treatment is an emerging area of research, making this dataset highly relevant for modeling applications.

-The dataset comprises 283 blood platelet samples, including 55 from healthy individuals, representing the cancer types of non-small cell lung, colorectal, pancreatic, and breast cancer, along with glioblastoma and hepatobiliary carcinomas.
+The dataset is comprised of 283 blood platelet samples, including 55 from healthy individuals, representing the cancer types of non-small cell lung, colorectal, pancreatic, and breast cancer, along with glioblastoma and hepatobiliary carcinomas.
 Each sample provides expression levels for 57,736 genes.
 Additionally, the dataset includes intron-spanning data, which offers insights into how tumors may influence RNA splicing—the process of removing non-coding regions from RNA.

 ## Data Processing
 The initial step in data cleaning was to remove redundant information that would not contribute to predicting cancer through modeling.
 For example, a column identifying the species from which the sample originated was dropped, as all samples were from humans.

 After the midterm checkpoint, our team revisited the data to address the poor performance of the models we had trained.
 We hypothesized that the issue might stem from data processing steps and also decided to simplify the problem statement to focus solely on predicting the presence or absence of cancer, streamlining our work into a binary classification task.

 To accommodate this change in scope, we reformatted our RNA expression data into a long format, where each sample had its own set of gene expression values represented by Sample, gene_ID, and gene expression level (FPKM) columns.
-We normalized the FPKMs using the formula $\frac{\text{FPKM} - \text{mean}}{\sqrt{\text{variance} + 1e^{-10}}}$​, ensuring avoidance of division by zero or negative variance.
+We normalized the FPKMs using the formula $\frac{\text{FPKM} - \text{mean}}{\sqrt{\text{variance} + 1e^{-10}}}$​, making sure to avoid dividing by zero or negative variance.

 The original dataset we used before the midterm report was in a wide format, where samples were represented as columns, rows corresponded to gene expression levels for specific genes, and cancer type labels were one-hot encoded.
 While this wide format proved less suitable for modeling, we retained it for better data visualization.
 Overall, for modeling, we converted the data to long format, allowing for seamless integration of patient information, normalized gene expression values, and binary cancer labels.

 ## Data Visualization
 To better understand the dataset, a series of visualizations were created to highlight gene expression patterns and their potential implications for cancer diagnostics.
-Note: If you would like to review our code for data visualization, please refer to ```data_processing.ipynb```
+Note: If you would like to review our full code for data visualization, please refer to ```data_processing.ipynb```

 In Figure 3, we observe that the differential expression of genes between breast cancer and normal samples varies significantly.
 Some genes, such as 166170, show substantial expression differences, suggesting their potential as strong predictors.
 This gene also appears to be differentially expressed across all cancer samples (Figure 4), indicating its association with cancer in general.
 According to The Human Protein Atlas, 166170 has low cancer specificity, making it useful for distinguishing between cancerous and non-cancerous samples, though less effective for identifying specific cancer types (_B2M_).